 Using Too Much Flour: How It Affects Texture

 Flour plays a critical role in the texture of your cookies.
 Too much flour can make your dough dense and lead to cookies that are hard and dry.
 When you measure flour, it’s essential to avoid packing it into the measuring cup.
 Instead, use a spoon to scoop the flour into the cup and level it off with a knife.
 Packing flour in can result in using more flour than necessary, which will negatively affect the texture of your cookies.
+Try the technique mentioned in 4-ingredient peanut butter cookies for a foolproof balance.

 Solution: Measure your flour carefully to ensure you’re using the right amount.
 If you’re unsure, it’s always a good idea to weigh your flour to ensure consistency.
 If you’re following a recipe and it seems like your dough is too dry, you can always add a little more butter or liquid to balance it out.